I use quality brands of materials which I can

 radiator is left on, it will speed up the drying process

-out, leaving unsightly gaps between each hung length.
+leaving unsightly gaps between each hung length.

-with a retail price of less than £15 per roll as the quality of
+with a retail price of less than £15 per roll as the quality

-required to produce a quality piece of finished work.
+standard required to produce quality results.

 Customers often choose to have an existing wallpaper removed